 I have always had an issue with eye contact and my parents could never get me to look at the camera when they were taking a picture of me.
 I always looked like I was somewhere else in the photographs.
 I would react to the camera flash and it would trigger a meltdown and often a migraine.
 It was hard to get me to school some mornings as if everything wasn't right, I would not cooperate.
 For instance, if I go dirt on my clothing or my socks wouldn't stay up, shoelaces weren't tied properly, or my lunch wasn't how I wanted it I got anxious and wouldn't walk out the door.

 I have always had trouble with my motor skills and have mostly been clumsy, physically awkward, and uncoordinated my whole life.
 I couldn’t tie my own shoelaces as a child and spent at least 10 minutes every morning before school trying to tie them, but they kept coming undone.
-I still must concentrate to tie them, and they still come undone after a couple of hours.
+I still must concentrate to tie them.
 I also drop things and have trouble with fine motor skills like pinching and gripping objects.

 I sometimes trip over my own feet and have broken toes, both legs and have suffered concussion from two head injuries.
 I get a lot of bruises and don't know how they happened.
 Coordination between left and right sides of the body are difficult so I was always hopeless with skipping, hopping, or getting my legs to work on a swing.

 Stimming for me looks like rocking gently, patting my head or chest, pacing, blocking my ears, finger twiddling, tracing objects with my fingers, counting and sometimes I will flap my hands.
 I pat my head and pace when experiencing sensory overload or do not understand something.
 I don't use or buy traditional stim toys but find playing with a palm stone calming.
-I used to supress stimming a lot when in public, but now I don't mask much because decades of masking took a huge toll on my mental health.
-As I have aged my ability to mask has become poor due to exhaustion from decades of doing it.
+I used to supress stimming a lot when in public, but now I don't mask much now, because decades of masking has taken a huge toll on my mental and physical wellbeing.

 If someone interrupts me when I am speaking or doing a task, I will have difficulty remembering what I was doing.
 When I was given an instruction as a child, I would repeat it aloud until I had delivered the message and I still do it but in my head.
 Sometimes I have difficulty remembering what I've read, so when I transition to new information, I can't see how it relates to what I have already read so have to re-read it a few times.
 However, I do experience intense focus, so I have good memory for detailed information.